confluentinc/ksql/docs/reference/serialization.md

 [data types](/reference/sql/data-types), including records and top-level primitives, arrays, and maps.

+!!! note
+    ksqlDB doesn't support creating streams or tables from topics that have recursive Avro schemas.

 The format requires ksqlDB to be configured to store and retrieve the Avro schemas from the {{ site.srlong }}.
 For more information, see [Configure ksqlDB for Avro, Protobuf, and JSON schemas](../operate-and-deploy/installation/server-config/avro-schema.md).